freenas/freenas-docs/userguide/network.rst

 *net.link.lagg.failover_rx_all*, the :guilabel:`Value` to a non-zero
 integer, and the :guilabel:`Type` to *Sysctl*.

-#ifdef truenas
-.. note:: The *Failover* lagg protocol can interfere with HA (High Availability) systems and is disabled on those systems.
+.. note:: The *Failover* lagg protocol can interfere with |enterprise|
+   HA (High Availability) systems and is disabled on those systems.
-#endif truenas

 **LACP:** supports the IEEE 802.3ad Link Aggregation Control Protocol